QuentinSchau/F2-Cmax-revisited/README.md

 To run the F2-Cmax-revisited project, execute the binary program located in either `./bin/release` or `./bin/debug` directory.
 You must provide a configuration file.
 For reference, you can find two example files: `example_config_generate.json` and `example_config_solve.json`.

-All instances used in the paper are in "instances.tar.bz2"

 ### Configuration File (JSON)

 The project uses JSON files as configuration files.
 Below, we describe the structure of these files and how to use them.